 2.1.1 This investigation was commenced based on a referral by the Director of Information and Complaints of the Integrity Commission.
-The referral raised concerns that Ms. Billings may be in breach of the ICA by virtue of her failure to file her statutory declaration with the Commission for the year 2023.
+The referral raised concerns that Ms. Fuller, may be in breach of the ICA by virtue of her failure to file her statutory declarations with the Commission for the years 2022 to 2024.